mohitpai/journey-optimizer.en/help/using/messages/consent.md

 Once your message is sent through a [journey](../building-journeys/journey.md), if a recipient clicks the opt-out link, their profile is immediately opted out.

 ### Unsubscribe link in message header {#unsubscribe-header}

+>[!CONTEXTUALHELP]
+>id="ajo_admin_preset_unsubscribe"
+>title="Add unsubscribe link to email header"
+>abstract="To add an unsubscribe link to the email header and set the unsubscribe URL, insert a one-click opt-out link into the email message content."
+>additional-url="https://experienceleague.adobe.com/docs/journey-optimizer/using/messages/consent.html?lang=en#one-click-opt-out" text="One-click opt-out"

 If the [List-Unsubscribe option](../configuration/message-presets.md#list-unsubscribe) is enabled at the message preset level, the corresponding emails sent with [!DNL Journey Optimizer] will also include an unsubscribe link in the email header.